What Is FINRA Rule 4512?

 What is FINRA Rule 4512?

 FINRA Rule 4512 is a regulatory requirement that requires broker-dealers to make and keep records of the “essential facts” about each customer’s account.
-The rule is designed to ensure that broker-dealers have accurate and up-to-date information about their customers and their investment objectives, so they can provide appropriate recommendations and advice.
+The rule is designed to ensure that broker-dealers have accurate and up-to-date information about their customers and their investment objectives, enabling them to provide appropriate recommendations and advice.

 Trusted Contact System